The Lighthouse Circuit

 History

-Punta Gorda Light Station (1912) was built on California's Lost Coast after a series of shipwrecks in the area.
-It was one of the most remote and difficult-to-supply light stations in the US.
-Decommissioned in 1951.
-The concrete lighthouse and oil house were placed on the National Register of Historic Places in 1976 and restored in 1989 and 2022-2023 via the Great American Outdoors Act.
+Built 1912 on California's Lost Coast after a string of shipwrecks.
+One of the most isolated and difficult-to-supply light stations in the lower 48.
+Decommissioned 1951.
+Listed on the National Register of Historic Places in 1976 and restored most recently in 2022–2023 under the Great American Outdoors Act.

 Why it matters